-Some of the most common sleep disorders we see in sleep medicine include:
+Some of the most common sleep disorders include:

 Obstructive sleep apnea is a condition whereby patients have episodic shallow breathing or stop breathing in their sleep from the upper airway closing.
-Warning symptoms include snoring, gasping or choking at night, waking up repeatedly at night (even to go to the bathroom), daytime sleepiness, morning headache, dry throat in the morning, irritability, problems with daytime concentration and memory.
-Diagnosis is based on an overnight sleep study also known as a polysomnogram which can be performed in our Sleep Laboratory.
-Treatment involves lifestyle measures such as weight loss, the use of continuous positive airway pressure devices, dental devices and occasionally surgery.
+Warning symptoms include snoring, gasping or choking at night, waking up repeatedly at night (even to go to the bathroom), daytime sleepiness, morning headache, dry throat in the morning, irritability, and problems with daytime concentration and memory.
+Diagnosis is based on an overnight sleep study, also known as a polysomnogram, which can be performed in our Sleep Laboratory.
+Treatment involves lifestyle measures such as weight loss, the use of continuous positive airway pressure devices, dental devices, and occasionally surgery.

 Sleep walking may be seen in both older children and adults.
 While in a deep sleep, patients may get out of bed and walk around the house or, more seriously, patients may open the door and walk outside.

-REM Sleep Behavior Disorder often affects middle- to older-age adults while in REM sleep (the dream stage of sleep) and manifests as dream-enacting behaviors such as talking, yelling, punching, kicking, sitting and jumping from bed.
+REM Sleep Behavior Disorder often affects middle- to older-age adults while in REM sleep (the dream stage of sleep).
+It manifests as dream-enacting behaviors, such as talking, yelling, punching, kicking, sitting, and jumping from bed.
 Healthy people are normally paralyzed during REM stage of sleep to avoid acting out dreams.
 However, with REM Sleep Behavior Disorder, patients lose this paralysis and act out their dreams.
-This may lead to significant disrupted sleep for the patient and bed partner and may even lead to injury.
+This may lead to significant disrupted sleep for the patient and bed partner, and may even lead to injury.
 A full evaluation is needed as REM Sleep Behavior Disorder may be caused by certain medications and has been also linked to Parkinson’s disease.